What is air pollution?

 A new study revealed that fetal growth may improve if pregnant women use portable air purifiers inside their homes.
 The study, a first of its kind, was conducted in Ulaanbaatar, Mongolia, which is one of the most polluted cities in the world and has fine particulate matter (PM2.5) levels more than seven times higher than WHO guidelines.
 Fine particulate matter is the pollutant most consistently linked with human health effects.

 When you are pregnant, you are always worrying about what could have a negative effect on your child’s development.
-Everything you eat, drink and do could affect your baby, and you don’t want to do anything to cause it harm.
+Everything you eat, drink, and do could affect your baby, and you don’t want to do anything to cause it harm.
 Of course, some things are out of your control.
 There are minerals in the tap water you drink, chemicals in the food you eat, and even pollution in the air you breathe.
-The government regulates the amount of chemicals and minerals found in all of these places, but you can’t help but wonder what affect they could be having.
+The government regulates the number of chemicals and minerals found in all of these places, but you can’t help but wonder what effect they could be having.